jmonlong/sveval/README.md

 Only a subset of this information is used by *sveval* in the end: all the SNV/indels are filtered, just the few typical SV INFO fields are used, and sometimes we don't want (or can't) use sequence information.
 To speed up the reading of large VCF, a C parser was implemented to only keep SVs and the relevant information.

-The `readSVvcf.R` is a wrapper to this parser and can return either a data.frame, a GRanges, or a VCF object as define by the [VariantAnnotation package from Bioconductor](https://bioconductor.org/packages/release/bioc/html/VariantAnnotation.html).
+The `readSVvcf` function is a wrapper to this parser and can return either a data.frame, a GRanges, or a VCF object as define by the [VariantAnnotation package from Bioconductor](https://bioconductor.org/packages/release/bioc/html/VariantAnnotation.html).

 The main parameters specify what information to keep and which variants to filter out right away:

 - `keep.ref.seq`/`keep.ins.seq`: should we keep the full explicit sequence of the *REF*/*ALT* alleles?
 Default is *FALSE*.
-- `other.field`: which other (INFO) field(s) should be saved?
+- `other.fields`: which other (INFO) field(s) should be saved?
 - `min.sv.size`: what is the minimum size required to keep a variant?
 Default is *10* (bp)

 ### BND and translocations